opendr-io/causality/README.md

 Predictions so far:

 March 4: CVE-2024-50302 was added to the KEV.
 It was rated hot in the Jan 7 run.
-CVE-2024-50302	Linux	Linux	In the Linux kernel, the following vulnerability has been resolved:
+CVE-2024-50302 In the Linux kernel, the following vulnerability has been resolved:
 HID: core: zero-initialize the report buffer
 Since the report buffer is used by all kinds of drivers in various ways, let's zero-initialize it during allocation to make sure that it can't be ever used